Lu-Yanru/42-Fly-in/README.md

 - Suboptimal because CA* is priority-ordered, i.e. it routes drones sequentially, and the order matters.
 The first drone gets its globally optimal path.
 Every subsequent drone gets the best path given the reservations left by earlier drones, but that local optimum may not be globally optimal.

 CA* offers a balanced solution between optimality, efficiency and implementation complexity.
-In practice, due to constraints of this project (all drones are the same, unique start and end hub means drones will always go towards the same direction), CA* finds the optimal solution in most cases and reliably meets the benchmarks.
+In practice, due to constraints of this project, all drones have the same properties, start and end hubs, the order of scheduling does not matter.
+Thus CA* can always find the optimal solution in this project and reliably meets the benchmarks.
 Thus, CA* is suitable for this project.

 ### Visualization
 The step-by-step movements of the drones are visualized in the following formats: